Most of my days have consisted of occupying myself with shit like this lately, and trying to study. Five days left.

 Last night I went out with the lads to have a few drinks; fun was definitely had.
 Most of the night's fun was had early on in the night however when Wicked Owl and I had ridiculously deep chats about all sorts of things for a few hours over a few pints and pieces of shortbread.
 I actually consider last night an education of sorts, because I gleaned all sorts of interesting things to think about over the next while from all the mad stuff we were talking about.
 Psycholophy is going to take over the world one day, believe.

-more people arrived I still had a good time.
+As the night elapsed and more people arrived I still had a good time.
 I'm pretty sure W.O. slipped in about seven Harry Potter references into various conversations over the duration of the night, at least five of which were definitely unintentional.
 Amazing.
 After a while I kind of found myself just standing around on my own for various reasons, and I felt pretty awkward so I left a bit early.
 I'm an extremely shy person so when I'm in any kind of social situation where I don't have a secure base of attachment present (i.e. a person I know well and am completely at ease around), I tend to freak out and try to escape.
 Ah well.
 I had to make sure I got home early anyway because I had a double Statistics lecture the following morning.
 Having a two-hour Statistics lecture every Friday morning is the fucking bane of my existence, let me tell you.

 So I woke up today severely hungover but I can't really afford to miss this bastarding fucker of a lecture so I took some asprin, got dressed and started my walk to college.
 It was nice outside and I started listening to some Hammer Bros. on my iPod, and after about five minutes I was feeling refreshed as fuck.
 Hardness.